 BioWavePENS®is a uniquely patented form of Percutaneous Electrical Nerve Stimulation and is comprised of a BioWavePRO® device and BioWave® Percutaneous Electrodes.

 BioWavePENS is indicated to treat chronic, acute and post-operative pain.
 It is an in-office non-surgical procedure which provides up to 72 hours of continuous pain relief following a 30-minute treatment.
-BioWavePENS is covered by plans like Worker’s Compensation, Personal Injury, Auto and Florida Blue Health Insurance.
+BioWavePENS is covered by plans like Worker’s Compensation, Personal Injury, and Auto Insurance.

 A patented, microneedle electrode array provides a direct conductive pathway for high-frequency signals to reach pain nerves in deeper tissue.